ome/ngff/rfc/3/index.md

 ## Background

 OME-NGFF [aims][nat methods paper] to provide a unified open format for bioimaging data and metadata to make it findable, accessible, interoperable, and reusable.
-The [paper describing NGFF][nat methods paper] notes that "the diversity of [biological imaging's] applications have prevented the establishment of a community-agreed standardized data format", but, unfortunately, [version 0.4 of the NGFF specification][ngff 0.4] [imposes][ngff 0.4 multiscales metadata] severe restrictions on the applications:
+The [paper describing NGFF][nat methods paper] notes that "the diversity of [biological imaging's] applications have prevented the establishment of a community-agreed standardized data format", but, [for historical reasons][ome-model], [version 0.4 of the NGFF specification][ngff 0.4] [imposes][ngff 0.4 multiscales metadata] strict restrictions on the
+applications:

 > The length of "axes" must be between 2 and 5 and MUST be equal to the
 > dimensionality of the zarr arrays storing the image data (see